Latest news

 If you have a minor illness or injury you will always be seen quicker at an urgent treatment centre or minor injuries unit than a busy A&E.

-In the last few days, the average wait time from arrival to discharge in some of our A&Es was around eight hours*.
-In local urgent treatment centres and minor injury units, waiting times were around two hours*.
+Over recent days, our A&E waits have been up to 10 hours.
+In local urgent treatment centres and minor injury units, waiting times are around two hours*.

 We are expecting our A&Es to stay very busy over the coming days.
 Please choose the service you need carefully.

-*Data correct as of 8 July 2025.
+*Data reflects average time in the A&E department from arrival to discharge.
+Data correct as of 7 January 2026.
 Patients are always prioritised in order of clinical urgency.

 Where to get urgent treatment for minor injuries and illnesses? >